MickGyver/vscode-amiga-blitzbasic/README.md

 ## Release Notes

+# 0.6.0
+- Blitz Basic 2 Label, NewType, Statement, Function and Macro are now showing up in the Outline view and Go to Symbol..
 ## 0.5.0
 - New keybindings
 ## 0.4.0
 - Manage projet with multiple .bba files and includes.
 ## 0.3.3